Stealthy Kernel Rootkit: https://github.com/MatheuZSecurity/Singularity

 return bytes(encoded)

-- Breaks signature matching
+- Breaks signature matching in files stored on disk

 - Fast to encode/decode